 What is a sit-in?
 It’s when protesters seat themselves in a strategic location to protest.
 It could be on a street, inside a restaurant, or in front of a government building.
 They stay seated until their demands are met.
 Often, they are taken away or arrested instead.

-Sit-ins are one of the most successful forms non-violent protest.
+Sit-ins are one of the most successful forms of nonviolent protest.
 They stop the normal flow of business.
 That helps sit-ins draw attention to the protesters’ cause.
 If they are arrested, this has the further effect of creating sympathy for protesters.

 During the Civil Rights Movement, sit-ins often took place in segregated areas.
-African Americans sitting in “white only” areas helped change racist practices.
+Black Americans sitting in “White only” areas helped change racist practices.
 Sit-ins played a part in pushing for the Civil Rights Act of 1964.
 The history of sit-ins dates back farther than the 1960s, though.

 Experts note that sit-ins took place as early as the late-1930s.
-For example, African American attorney Samuel Wilbert Tucker led a sit-in in 1939.
+For example, a Black attorney named Samuel Wilbert Tucker led a sit-in in 1939.
 It took place at a segregated library in Alexandria, Virginia.

 Can you imagine what it would be like to take part in a sit-in?
 It takes a lot of courage to continue sitting despite angry threats.
-Without brave people taking part in sit-ins, things may have changed even slower during the 1960s.
+Without brave people taking part in sit-ins, change may have come at an even slower pace.

 Standards: C3.D2.Civ.12, C3.D2.Civ.14, C3.D2.His.2, CCRA.L.3, CCRA.L.6, CCRA.R.1, CCRA.R.2, CCRA.R.4, CCRA.R.10, CCRA.SL.1, CCRA.SL.2, CCRA.W.2, CCRA.W.4, CCRA.L.1, CCRA.L.2